-All are served by live-in area directors and resident assistants.
+Residential facilities are served by professional staff members and resident assistants.
 At least one professional staff member is on duty at all times, 24 hours a day, seven (7) days a week.

 Security and safety policies and procedures, especially regarding locking individual rooms and building doors and related precautions, are discussed with residents in crime prevention seminars, in routine floor meetings conducted by the residence life staff, and in printed material that is posted and distributed by the staff.